petermp79/coding-challenges/README.md

 you imagine how STUPID and CRUEL this whole coding challenge culture has become????

 This is why many people have quietly given up on their career or dare not switching job for a better position or work environment.
 I know quite a few of them personally.
-Thus, I suggest those who have similar experience as I do is to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure.
+Thus, I suggest those who have similar experience as I do to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, people who cant afford to devote lengthy training time due to family circumstance.

 People of my generation were not trained to do this stupid thing to others.
 In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
 That's how we recruited people.
 I went through many startups of my own and others.
 I also worked for some big companies and, in the process, I hired many software engineers in my career.
-Yet, there was only once occasion when I requested a candidate to do a take-home small project to make sure he has the right skills for the job.
+Yet, there was only once occasion when I requested a candidate to do a small take-home project to make sure he has the right skills for the job.

 Unfortunately, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently,